Rodalies de Catalunya: Ticketing

-In the Barcelona area, Rodalies de Catalunya participates in the Autoritat del Transport Metropolità's integrated fare system, allowing the use of standardized zone-based tickets with transfers to other operators such as the Barcelona Metro.
+In the Barcelona area, Rodalies de Catalunya participates in the Autoritat del Transport Metropolità's integrated fare system, allowing the use of standardised zone-based tickets with transfers to other operators such as the Barcelona Metro.
 In other regions, commuter rail tickets for other integrated fare systems are available from Autoritat Territorial de la Mobilitat del Camp de Tarragona, Autoritat Territorial de la Mobilitat de l'Àrea de Girona, and Autoritat Territorial de la Mobilitat de l'Àrea de Lleida.

 Rodalies de Catalunya also offers its own zone-based fare system.
 These tickets do not permit transfers to other modes, such as bus or metro, and allow the purchase of single tickets (as opposed to the multi-ticket sales for ATM).
-Fares within the Barcelona area start at €2.20 for one zone to €6.30 for six zones.
+Fares within the Barcelona area start at €2.55 for one zone to €7.40 for six zones.

+Rolling stock

+Rodalies de Catalunya operates a variety of EMUs providing different services on the network's different lines.

+Current fleet

+Refurbished Renfe Class 440 units used on regional and Media Distancia services.
+They were introduced in the 1970s and refurbished in the 1990s.